-- E. Latest date by which SAT or ACT scores must be received for fall-term admission May 1st Latest date by which SAT Subject Test scores must be received for fall-term admission May 1st - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Office of Admission will be collecting data from the writing sections of the ACT or
+E. Latest date by which SAT or ACT scores must be received for fall-term admission May 1st Latest date by which SAT Subject Test scores must be received for fall-term admission N/A

+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Writing sections of the ACT or SAT are require and confirm performance on application essays.